Deleting a trigger in Cloud Functions

 -

-Open the Terraform configuration file and delete the fragment with the trigger description.
+Open the Terraform configuration file and delete the section describing the trigger.

 ... resource "yandex_function_trigger" "my_trigger" { name = "some_name" description = "any description" timer { cron_expression = "* * * * ? *" } function { id = "tf-test" } } ... -